Md-Mudassir/clevertap-web/README.md

 # clevertap-web
 Wrapper to integrate CleverTap Web SDK with any SPA (React, Vue, Angular).

+ **Note:** Events will not be caputed on localhost, events are only captured on production.

 ### Usage

 - Installation `npm install -D clevertap-web`